-Twenty three (23) warrants issued during this reporting period were extended.
-A further 16 warrants issued during the previous reporting period were extended during this reporting period.
+Five (5) warrants issued during this reporting period were extended.
+Two of these warrants were extended on two more occasions.

-There were two (2) revocations of surveillance device warrants during the reporting period.
+There were nine (9) revocations of surveillance device warrants during the reporting period.

 Section 24 of the Act requires the use of a surveillance device to be discontinued as soon as practicable after the chief officer of the law enforcement agency is satisfied that the use of the device is no longer necessary.